John Longstaff: Early life and education

 Longstaff was born at Clunes, Victoria, second son of Ralph Longstaff, storekeeper and Janet (Jessie) Campbell.
 John was educated at a boarding school in Miners Rest and Clunes State School.
-He later studied at the Melbourne National Gallery School, after his father initially disapproved of his artistic ambitions.
-Longstaff's talent was recognised by George Folingsby.
-He married Rosa Louisa (Topsy) Crocker on 20 July 1887 Powlett Street, East Melbourne.
+He studied between 1883 and 1887 at the Melbourne National Gallery School where, despite his father's initial disapproval of his artistic ambitions, Longstaff's talent was recognised by George Folingsby.